ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 +        xf_rail_set_window_icon(xfc, railWindow, icon, replaceIcon);
 ```

-All these changes rectify diffs
-which effectively revert changes made by the previous diffs.
+All these changes effectively revert changes made by the previous diffs.
 What would your code reviewer think if they saw such patches?
-“Hm... weird...”
+“Hm... weird... are you a schizo?”
 That's exactly how you pinpoint bad spots in your patches.

 So how do I iron out these wrinkles?